FrontendMasters/intro-to-graphql/README.md

 * [GraphQL](https://graphql.org/)

 ## Course
-This course has two parts, slides and excercises.
-The slides describe the excerices in detail.
-Each excercise has a starting branch and solution branch.
+This course has two parts, slides and exercises.
+The slides describe the exercises in detail.
+Each exercise has a starting branch and solution branch.
 Example `lesson-1` and `lesson-1-solution`.
-## Excercises
+## Exercises
 ### Hello world GraphQL server with Apollo Server
 * branch - `lesson-1`